-A live radio show from inside Victorian prisons that gives voice to imprisoned Indigenous men and women to discuss legal and justice issues.
+A grant was awarded to produce a live radio show from inside Victorian prisons that gives voice to imprisoned Indigenous men and women to discuss legal and justice issues.

-A grant to fund a mobile exhibition on the international humanitarian legal rights and services available to Victorians.
+A grant was awarded to fund a mobile exhibition on the international humanitarian legal rights and services available to Victorians.

-A grant to undertake a pilot education program in basic credit and debt law for prisoners at Port Phillip Prison.
+A grant was awarded to undertake a pilot education program in basic credit and debt law for prisoners at Port Phillip Prison.

 A grant to fund a forum to commemorate the achievement of community legal centres over the past 40 years and to discuss the future directions for the sector.

-A grant to produce a guide for case managers working with prisoners to identify legal issues and take practical steps to assist with and refer legal issues.
+A grant funded the production of a guide for case managers working with prisoners to identify legal issues and take practical steps to assist with and refer legal issues.

-A grant to develop a webpage, 'Hub for youth legal issues'.
+A grant developed a webpage, 'Hub for youth legal issues'.

-A grant to fund a short documentary about elder abuse called Ghost train.
+A grant was awarded to fund a short documentary about elder abuse called Ghost train.